bizhuka/sozdik-chrome/README.md

 The extension requires access to:

 - `https://sozdik.kz/` - To access the dictionary service
 - `https://chatgpt.com/` - For translation and morphological analysis features

+## Privacy Policy
+This extension does not collect, store, or share any user data